Registration for online attendance is now closed

 Our online package will include access to 12 sessions including all 6 keynotes delivered straight from the main stage.
 These sessions will be available for you to join live or to watch on demand on our online platform for up to 6 months after the conference.

 - Send comments and questions in real-time during the sessions

 - Access all ePosters, and connect with the presenters about their work

 - Connect with other virtual delegates joining from around the world

 - View and connect with the International Forum sponsors and supporters

 The programme for online attendees

 Below is the programme for online attendees only.
 Please note that the programme is subject to change.
-You can view the full programme for in-person attendees and read more about the programme theme Creating Tomorrow Today.
+You can view the full programme for in-person attendees and read more about the programme theme New horizons: Quality improvement shaping the future.

-In this provocative session, Helen Bevan and Göran Henriks will identify actions we can take to navigate the complex situations we face today in order to create a different system for tomorrow.
-Read full session details.
+In this provocative keynote session, Helen Beven from NHS Horizons in the UK and Göran Henriks from Qulturum in Sweden will identify the thinking that is needed to navigate the complex situations we face today to create a different system for tomorrow.
+Read the full session details.

 Online attendance fees